iotaledger/iota-wiki/shimmer/learn/governance/shimmer-community-grant-committee.md

 - All members will sign NDAs and Insider Trading disclosures.
 - All Committee members are required to operate the Gnosis Multi-Signature Wallet with a Ledger Nano or similar device.

-### Selection process for committee members and the Program Lead:
+### Selection process for committee members and the Program Lead

 - Please review [the selection process specification](https://govern.iota.org/t/community-grant-committee-selection-proccess-specification/1436) that describes the community-driven selection process
 - Phase 1 started on 6 November 22 - you can check the applications here: